lijunhan0/The-Legend-of-Chenzhizhen/README.md

 # The-Legend-of-Chenzhizhen

+# Words Written in the Beginning

+This is the legend of chenzhizhen, a great adventurous man.
 His legendary deeds were so brilliant that the sun was eclipsed.
 We all eulogize him, praise him, as he is the sun of our computer room!